 It is important to submit all test scores to IU because during the admission review process, we’ll consider the highest critical reading and math component scores for the SAT.
 For the ACT, we'll combine the highest scores for each subtest from different exams for a new ACT composite.
-In fall 2012, the middle 50 percent range of SAT scores for admitted freshmen was 1110–1290, and the middle 50 percent range of ACT scores was 25–30.
+In fall 2012, the middle 50 percent range of SAT scores for admitted freshmen was 1110–1290 (critical reading and math only), and the middle 50 percent range of ACT scores was 25–30.

-Applicants who are at least twenty-one years old or have been out of high school for three or more years may be considered for admission without standardized SAT and/or ACT test scores.
+Applicants who are at least 21 years old or have been out of high school for three or more years may be considered for admission without standardized SAT and/or ACT test scores.

 All freshman applicants are required to submit a brief personal statement as part of the admission application.
 You will be asked to share any information about your background or experience that may not be readily available from the application or supporting documents, such as any special circumstances related to your academic performance and/or why you are interested in attending IU.
 You are limited to 300 words.